Mountain Skills Courses

 If you would like to discuss this course for a club, society or other group of people, please see the Private Courses page or just get in touch to discuss options and prices

-Each non-residential course costs £135 per person for the two days training and assessment.
+Each non-residential course costs £150 per person for the two days training and assessment with discounts for multiple bookings.

 It includes training and assessment over two days (minimum of 12 hours) with a qualified NNAS Tutor and experienced guide.
 There is a certificate on successfully passing the award.